 Having the background of being in multiple practices gave Dr. Christopher Menke and Dr. Allison Menke (brother and sister) a well-rounded perspective as to what was working and not working within the medical field.
 They started with a vision that medical practices need to get back to the basics and be truly patient care driven.
 By giving 5-star service to patients and being patient centric enables the doctors to give their patients the attention that is needed for a better individualized medical plan.
 In a world where patients aren’t being heard and costs are increasing Da Vinci Foot and Ankle prides themselves on being cost effective with a patient driven experience.

 Our Mission is to establish tailored treatment options for patients with foot and ankle ailments.
 Not every patient is the same, nor should they be treated as such.
 Da Vinci Foot and Ankle establishes a wide range of treatment options that fits individuals from overall wellness, orthotics, injections, braces, shoes, lasers, and surgery, depending on the patient and their specific medical needs.

 Da Vinci Foot and Ankle was founded in 2015 as a single specialty (podiatry) group medical practice.
 The first office location, Da Vinci Foot and Ankle Lake Oconee, officially opened in February 2016 in Greensboro, GA.
-Da Vinci Foot and Ankle West Augusta, was established six months later in Thomson, GA.
+Da Vinci Foot and Ankle West Augusta, was established six months later and is located in Grovetown, GA just off Interstate 20 (Exit 190).
 Established in June 2019, Da Vinci Foot and Ankle Madison serves patients in the newly built Morgan Medical Center in Madison, GA.